Jules Bernard: Motor City Cruise (2022)

 After going undrafted in the 2022 NBA draft, Bernard played with the Detroit Pistons in the 2022 NBA Summer League.
 He scored in double digits once in the first four games before scoring a team-high 22 points in the finale, including 14 points in the third quarter.
 He was later added to the Pistons' training camp roster after signing an Exhibit 10 contract.
 Bernard played in three of the team's four preseason games before being released.
 He was later named to the training camp roster for the Motor City Cruise, the Pistons' G League affiliate.

 Capital City Go-Go (2022–2023)

 On December 22, 2022, Bernard was traded from the Motor City to the Capital City Go-Go.

 On October 1, 2023, Bernard signed with the Washington Wizards, but was waived on October 19.
 On October 30, he returned to Capital City.

 Washington Wizards (2023–2024)

 On December 8, 2023, Bernard signed a two-way contract with the Washington Wizards.
 On the same day, Bernard made his NBA debut for the Wizards in a 124–97 loss to the Brooklyn Nets.

 Cleveland Charge (2024–2025)

 On September 24, 2024, Bernard signed with the Cleveland Cavaliers, but was waived on October 19.
 On October 26, he joined the Cleveland Charge.

-Iowa Wolves (2025–present)
+Iowa Wolves (2025–2026)

-On November 6, 2025, Bernard was named to the Iowa Wolves opening night roster.
+On November 6, 2025, Bernard was named to the Iowa Wolves' opening night roster.
+On February 25, 2026, Bernard signed a two-way contract with the Minnesota Timberwolves.
+However, three days later he was waived by Minnesota without having appeared for the team.